Heinrich George

 Georg August Friedrich Hermann Schulz (9 October 1893 – 25 September 1946), better known as Heinrich George (/de/), was a German stage and film actor.

 Early life

 George was born in Pomerania to August Friedrich Schulz, a former Deck Officer in the Imperial German Navy, and Anna Auguste Wilhelmine Glander.
 He had one older brother.
 He did not complete school, but instead took acting classes in Stettin.
-In 1912, he made his stage debut in a production of Die keusche Susanne playing a waiter.
+In 1912, he made his stage debut in a production of Die keusche Susanne playing the head waiter.
 His acting career was interrupted by the advent of World War I. He volunteered to fight and was seriously wounded in 1915.

 Career

 Weimar Republic

 After the war, George worked at the Albert Theatre in Dresden and the Schauspiel Frankfurt.
 He appeared in a production of Oskar Kokoschka's Hiob in Frankfurt which ended up with the audience rioting due to the appearance of a naked woman onstage.

 In 1921, he moved to Berlin to work at the Deutsches Theater.
 The same year, he appeared in his first film, Der Roman der Christine von Herre by director Ludwig Berger.

 George is noted for having spooked the young Bertolt Brecht in his first directing job, a production of Arnolt Bronnen's Parricide (1922), when he refused to continue working with the director.

 In 1923 he founded the Schauspielertheater with fellow actors Elisabeth Bergner and Alexander Granach in order to be able to work more independently as an artist.
 From 1925 to 1929 he appeared primarily onstage at the Volksbühne.
 From 1926 to 1938 he also appeared regularly at the Heidelberg Festival.